standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 Questions on using CIMPL and its toolchain can be addressed on the HL7 Zulip chat channel [#cimpl](https://chat.fhir.org/#streams/197290/cimpl)

-Report any issues on one of the following GitHub repositories:
+If you find an issue you can't resolve, report it on one of two JIRA projects:

 * Related to running the SHR-CLI compiler, configuration files, or generating the FHIR Implementation Guide (IG): https://standardhealthrecord.atlassian.net/projects/CIMPL/issues
 * Related to CIMPL base classes (Objective FHIR): https://standardhealthrecord.atlassian.net/projects/SHRM/issues

 # Appendix A: An Approach to CIMPL Modeling for FHIR

-Keeping in mind that CIMPL is primarily a way to create logical models with the capability to "model-once, translate-many", the modeling author should consider requirements-gathering and high level modeling steps.
+Keeping in mind that CIMPL is primarily a way to create logical models with the capability to _model-once, translate-to-many_, the modeling author should consider requirements-gathering and high level modeling steps.
 While one approach is proposed below, the modeling author is not limited to following these steps and might find better approaches to creating detailed clinical models.

 * Define the use cases behind the creation of a model.
 * Create a high-level conceptual model which addresses your defined use case and can be easily understood by both technical and clinical communities.